martabyte/martabyte.github.io/_posts/2021-06-10-ios-hacking-en.markdown

 AppSync Unified is needed to correctly install downloaded ad-hoc signed, fakesigned or unsigned IPAs.
 To download it through Cydia, follow the following steps:

 1. Go to the 'Sources' tab > 'Edit' > 'Add'
-2. Add the latest AppSync Unified repo: 'http://cydia.akemi.ai' (as of April 2021)
+2. Add the latest AppSync Unified repo: 'https://cydia.akemi.ai' (as of March 2022)
 3. Once the repo is added it will appear as 'Karen Repo' and the app should appear in the 'Search' tab